-Keratoconjunctivitis is a condition in which the conjunctiva (the membranes on the surface of the eye) become red and inflamed.
+Keratoconjunctivitis is a condition in which the the membranes on the surface of the eye known as the conjunctiva become red and inflamed.
 The most common form of this condition is keratoconjunctivitis sicca.
 This occurs when the surface of the eye becomes dry due to a lack of quality tears.
-This dryness in the eye causes mild irritation in some patients, but severe discomfort and even visual problems in others.

 Copyright © Nucleus Medical Media, Inc.

 There are two main reasons that keratoconjunctivitis sicca occurs.
 The first is that the eye no longer makes enough tears to keep the surface moist, and the front surface of the eye dries out.
 Alternatively, the eye does make enough tears, but they evaporate too quickly.
-In this case, the tears produced are of poor quality, not adequately coating the surface of the eye.
+In this case, the tears produced are of poor quality and are unable to coat the surface of the eye.

 The main symptom of keratoconjunctivitis sicca is discomfort in the eye.
 This soreness can range from mild to severe.
 Some other symptoms of keratoconjunctivitis sicca include:

 Most cases of keratoconjunctivitis sicca cause only discomfort.
 However, in severe cases, the dryness in the eye can lead to damage to the cornea.
 If this occurs, it is possible that vision may be permanently lost.

 Most of the time, the diagnosis of keratoconjunctivitis sicca is made by an eye specialist.
 An ophthalmologist is a physician who specializes in diseases and disorders of the eye.
 The cause of the discomfort can be determined using specialized equipment to view the surface of the eye.